Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection

 \subsubsection{Stage~2}

-For Stage~2 of our method, all models were trained using Python on the PyTorch framework.
+For Stage~2 of our method, all models were trained using the PyTorch framework.
 Experiments were conducted on an NVIDIA GeForce RTX 4090 GPU, with the batch size set to 16 to accommodate memory constraints.

-For training hyperparameters, we follow the configuration used by Ju \emph{et al.}~\cite{ju2024yolov8,chien2025yolov8}, employing Stochastic Gradient Descent (SGD)~\cite{ruder2016overview} as the optimizer.
+For training hyperparameters, we follow the configuration used by Ju \emph{et al.} and Chien \emph{et al.}~\cite{ju2024yolov8,chien2025yolov8,ju2026pediatric,chien2024yolov9}, employing Stochastic Gradient Descent (SGD)~\cite{ruder2016overview} as the optimizer.
 The weight decay is set to 5e-4, with a momentum of 0.937.
 The initial learning rate is set to 1e-2, and training is performed for 100 epochs.